 As I shared some thoughts with a friend through a series of emails, this moment stuck out to me the most in our discussions about how to communicate and make a difference with those who we love and care about.
 The following rose up in my spirit and I’d like to share it with you here, as well as a few additional thoughts I’ve had for quite some time now …

 NONE OF US must fall into the trap of taking our walk with the Lord for granted.
 EACH OF US WILL reap what we sow and WE ARE responsible for the witness we give before God and Man.

 Perhaps the most unsettling thing I’ve encountered in my Christian walk has been thinking that I had something figured out – only to discover there was ‘more to the story’.

 As the pastor’s wife, I felt incredibly honored and blessed to be working with one of the most gifted musicians and musical mentors I’ve ever met.
-Joe Sanford is one of those rare individuals who listens deeply – not just at the notes you are singing, but at who you are as an individual.
-He teaches music in the school system too, which completely makes sense, because he has an uncanny ability to bring out the best in everyone and creates a harmony not only in music but with the individuals themselves.
+Our worship leader was one of those rare individuals who listen deeply – not just at the notes you are singing, but at who you are as an individual.
+He was a teacher of music in the school system too, which completely makes sense, because he had an uncanny ability to bring out the best in everyone and create harmony not only in music but with the individuals themselves.

 I had questions … so many questions … and my journey started getting interesting and humorous, and quite painful at times.

 Raised in the Conservative Baptist Church, I was taught that once we are saved we are always saved.
 One Sunday, at about the age of seven, the Sunday School teacher was explaining that to us in class.

 It didn’t seem possible, so I asked her, “If this is true, then what happens if I get saved, and then decide I don’t want to have anything to do with Jesus.
 I murder, steal and hate people until the day I die.
 Will I still go to heaven??